 Visit the fees and funding webpages to find out more about bursaries, scholarships, grants, tuition fees, living expenses, student loans and other financial help available at King's.

 I chose King's because of the high quality of research and wide range of modules available.
-My MA developed my personal interests in women's literature and challenged me to try new things like critical theory.
-Studying in London gives you access to the British Library and the Institut Français.
+My MA developed my interests in women's literature and challenged me to try new things like critical theory.
+Studying in London gives access to the British Library and the Institut Français.

 Full list of student events

 Learn more about postgraduate degree programmes at King's.
 Download or view our guide in PDF format.